 It’s a lot of work, but I promise that it’s more than worth it.

-Grilled lobster tails might sound daunting, but they’re much easier than they might seem.
-Not only that, but they’re much cheaper to grill at home than they would be to have out at a restaurant.
+Smoked lobster tails might sound daunting, but they’re much easier than they might seem.
+Not only that, but they’re much cheaper to cook at home than they would be to have out at a restaurant.

 These beautiful cuts of lobster tail are juicy, tender, and delicious.
-Served with a blend of garlic, lemon, butter and a dash of hot sauce, you won’t have had anything like this before.
+Served with a blend of garlic, lemon, and butter, you won’t have had anything like this before.

 Pork Crown Roast on the Grill